cosc2336-ds-alg/assg07/README.md

 first, and then work on defining the overloaded `operator<<()`.

-Once you are satisfied with your implementation of the append operation for the `List` class, commit your changes and push them to the `feedback` branch of your repository.
+Once you are satisfied with your implementation of the append operation for the `List` class, commit your changes and push them to the `Feedback` pull request of your repository.

 ## Task 3: Implement `concatenate()` and Overload `operator+()`